 When all was said and done, and everything was installed, which, by the way, was also a long decision-making process about where to place the television, surround sound speakers and wiring, came a new problem.
 Were the best choices made.
 In other words, any chance of pleasure was rendered totally impossible.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs

 According to some new research done at Florida State University by assistant professor of psychology, Joyce Ehrlinger, people who experience these types of difficulties with choices actually cannot make a commitment.
 She refers to these people as “maximizers.”
 Maximizers experience enormous amounts of anxiety, depression and stress over all decisions, big and small.
 Whether its choosing a toaster, husband or wife, television or house, they cannot feel happy or satisfied after a choice is finally made.

 If you are a maximizer, how can you change this so that agonizing is brought to an end.
 According to Ehrlinger, who describes herself as a maximizer, it’s important to become aware that there is a problem.

 Then, once a decision is made, it’s important to focus on the choice made and why it’s what you want, rather than thinking about what was not chosen.
 Along with this, remind yourself that you made the best choice possible.
 Reinforcing this is adopting the concept that there is no perfection, whether it comes to a choice or anything else in life.

 Are you a maximizer?
 Do you live with or know a maximizer?
 Does it frustrate you?
+Feeling overwhelmed by constant overthinking?
+Discover clarity by taking our specialized overthinking quiz.
 Please comment about this issue.

 Allan N. Schwartz, PhD